Metaverse-Association/fund/README.md

-# Metaverse Association - Non-profit Foundation for the Open Metaverse
+# Metaverse Association - Non-profit Foundation for the Open Metaverse: PROJECT ON HOLD
 ###### tags: `fund`

 [![hackmd-github-sync-badge](https://hackmd.io/RoZWsipiSDKNDy1CyIqifQ/badge)](https://hackmd.io/RoZWsipiSDKNDy1CyIqifQ)

+###### Note: This project is on hold.
+If you would like to assist or help lead this effort please reach out.
+People care about the problem we are hoping to solve, but it would need more effort than we can currently provide.
+Ideally, we can resume this in the near future, but we don't want to bottleneck this effort.
+Cheers, and let's make the Metaverse open, together.

 The Metaverse Association is a traditional non-profit foundation that funds open metaverse project    s, and collaborates with web3 and web2 communities.